LIST: Cases vs Maria Ressa, Rappler directors, staff since 2018

 In May 2019, Judge San Pedro on May 28 inhibited herself from the Securities Code case due to her friendship with Ressa.
 The case has been transferred to Judge Elma Rafallo-Lingan of RTC Branch 159.

-Status as of October 10, 2022.
-Judge Lingan consolidated the two cases into one and remanded to the Pasig City prosecutor the case alleging violations of the securities code, saying it was filed in “undue haste.”
-Pending the prosecution’s review, the trial on the anti-dummy case was also suspended.
+Status as of September 2023.
+Judge Lingan consolidated the two cases – alleged violation of the Securities Code and the anti-dummy law – into one.
+Lingan remanded to the Pasig City prosecutor the case alleging violation of the Securities Code, saying it was filed in “undue haste.”
+In September 2023, Lingan reiterated her order for a reinvestigation by the Pasig prosecutor.
+Meanwhile, the anti-dummy suit against the same directors, which was consolidated with the Securities Code case, remains suspended.

 Former interior undersecretary, now agrarian secretary, John Castriciones filed a libel complaint with the Quezon City Prosecutor’s Office against reporter Rambo Talabong over a series of reports on conflicts among officials and employees at the Department of the Interior and Local Government (DILG) in 2017.